-Just came in from the garden, our heavily mortgaged patch of paradise on earth.
-As an inbred city girl, I am increasingly fascinated by the mystery of life and death in our little backyard.
-Last month, I stumbled on a stiff mouse in the cut grass.
-Last week, I uncovered a bird under the ferns, spread-eagled on a feathery funeral pyre, and this morning I found a batch of trampled yellow flowers woven with matted tufts of fur.
-Mammal locks.
-I trailed the stuff with a stick only to discover more and more of it, snaking it’s way through the aching poetry of the flower beds.
-Black crows circled overhead, and it hit me: where the hell was it all coming from?
-A belch shot up my throat, and I swiftly recalled my resolve to look life (and death) squarely in the eye (see: If you can’t stand the heat), so like the late Diane Arbus at a freak show, I unflinchingly rooted through the garden for chunks of furry flesh, or crazed clouds of insects hovering ecstatically over glistening pounds of fresh, bloody kill.
+I just came in from the garden, our tiny, heavily mortgaged patch of paradise on earth.
+As an inbred city girl, I’m increasingly fascinated by the mystery of life and death in our little backyard.
+Last month, I stumbled on a stiff mouse in the cut grass; last week, I uncovered a bird under the ferns, spread-eagled on a feathery funeral pyre, and this morning I found a batch of trampled flowers laced with matted tufts of animal fur.
+I trailed the stuff with a stick only to discover more and more of it, snaking its way through the aching poetry of the flower beds.
+Black crows circled overhead and WTF?!!

+At lunch (grilled tofu and salad), my husband solves the mystery by telling me he heard a cat-fight over a dead bird in the back last night when I was out, a vicious battle for feline supremacy under the apple tree.
 I’m strangely pissed to have missed it (where once I would have shielded my eyes), and realize with total serenity, that my bloodhound attraction makes me an animal, too.

 (Final remains, under the ferns.
 R.I.P.)